LCBC-UiO/tsd_gitio/README.md

   * edit `cfg_repos.txt`
   * run `update`

-(Folders are derived from the "inside" URLs, so you might have to rename the folders accordingly.)
+(Folder names are derived from the "inside" URLs, so you might have to rename the folders accordingly.)